veyon/docs/admin/introduction.rst

 .. index:: Veyon Configurator, Configuration tool

 Veyon Configurator
-    A configuration tool which allows to configure and customize all components of a local Veyon installation through a graphical user interface.
+    A configuration tool which allows configuring and customizing all components of a local Veyon installation through a graphical user interface.
 The program is started by the administrator with elevated privileges whenever necessary.

 .. index:: Veyon CLI